foosel/ep2025/how-to-deal-with-toxic-people.md

 Notes:

 - Gina Häußge aka foosel
+- 42 years old Software Enginner
+- also a maker & boulderer, PSF fellow and GitHub Star and 100% Nerd
-- full time Open Source maintainer on my project OctoPrint
+- most importantly: full time Open Source maintainer on my project OctoPrint
   - Snappy web interface for 3d printers
 - open source for most of my adult life
   - over 12 years now on just OctoPrint
-  - lots of upsides but also downsides
+  - have experienced lots of awesome things, but sadly also my share of bad behaviours
-- Goal of this talk
+- want to share:
   - common bad behaviours I've seen
-  - provide coping strategies
+  - coping strategies
-  - defuse the situation, protect personal sanity
+  - how to defuse the situation, protect personal sanity
-  - toolbelt for maintainers, guidance for users
+  - basically: toolbelt for maintainers, guidance for users

 ---